 Shipping your stuff with your vehicle can increase the risk of burglary.
 Most car carriers aren’t going from one destination to another straight through.
-They make stops at rest areas, and have to fuel up.
-If your car is full with personal items, people passing by could see this as an opportunity.
+They make stops at rest areas and have to fuel up.
+If your car is full of personal items, people passing by could see this as an opportunity.
 This can then lead to broken windows, pried open doors and trunks, etc. All of this, unfortunately, the person shipping the car would be liable for.

-Keep in mind the same rules as when you park your car in an empty parking lot: hide your valuables, leave nothing in sight, and lock your doors.
+Keep in mind the same rules as to when you park your car in an empty parking lot: hide your valuables, leave nothing in sight, and lock your doors.